Teriks/TinkerRetroPie/README.md

 # TinkerRetroPie

-TinkerRetroPie is an Armbian OS Build wrapper and install script generator for installing RetroPie on TinkerBoards.
+TinkerRetroPie is an Armbian OS build wrapper and install script generator for installing RetroPie on TinkerBoards.

-This repository also features Pre-Built images with RetroPie installed, see the releases page.
+This repository also features pre-built images with RetroPie installed, see the releases page.

-TinkerRetroPie takes advantage of Mali Midgard (GPU) devfreq support in new linux kernels, in order to set the GPU to its max clock on system boot.
-(Normally locked to a low value)
+TinkerRetroPie takes advantage of the Mali Midgard (GPU) devfreq support in newer linux kernels to set the GPU to its max clock (600 MHz) on system boot.
+(Normally left at 100 MHz)

 The ``build_installer.sh`` script can configure and build Armbian from source for you with Mali Midgard (GPU) devfreq support (Userland device frequency manipulation).
+This kernel option is not enabled by default.

 It will produce a tarball containing an installer script and its supporting files that you can run on your newly built image to install RetroPie.

-You can also use a build that you have previously built by specifying its location when prompted, but you must enable Mali Midgard devfreq support in the kernel config menu.
+You can also use an Armbian build that you have previously built by specifying its location when prompted.
+But the build must have had Mali Midgard devfreq support enabled from kernel config menu.

-TinkerRetroPie requires the "next" branch of the kernel (4.14.*), and is based on Debian Stretch.
+TinkerRetroPie requires the "next" branch of the kernel (4.14.*), and is only tested on images based on Debian Stretch.

-TinkerRetroPie uses the minimal server distribution as it's base, adding a desktop environment is untested/unsupported due to the finickiness of the userland Mali GPU drivers and X11.
+Install is only supported on the minimal server distribution.
+Adding a desktop environment is untested/unsupported due to the finickiness of the userland Mali GPU drivers and X11.

 I have built these optional RetroPie packages in my prebuilt images:

  * reicast (dreamcast)
  * xboxdrv (works best for xbox controllers in my setup)

+# Performance

+The ``install.sh`` script from the generated installer tarball will install an init.d script that sets the GPU clock to its max frequency (600 MHz) and the GPU governor to "userspace".

+The script that does this is ``etc/init.d/gpu-freqboost-tinker``, which is installed to ``/etc/init.d/gpu-freqboost-tinker`` and enabled by the install script.

+Make sure you have heaksinks installed and are using some kind of fan to keep the device cool.

+In the case that you do not have adequate cooling, you can disable the frequency boost with:
+``sudo systemctl disable gpu-freqboost-tinker`` (performance will suffer a lot)

+Make sure to restart after running the above command.

+## Tested games

+With this boot configuration, reicast (dreamcast emulator) and mupen64plus run surprisingly well.

+Games I have tested on reicast running pretty much full or playable speed:

+ * Dead Or Alive 2
+ * Crazy Taxi
+ * Sonic Adventures 2
+ * Rayman 2: The Great Escape

+Games I have tested on N64 with similar result:

+ * Star Fox 64
+ * Mario 64
+ * Hydro Thunder
+ * Wave Race 64
+ * Perfect Dark
+ * Golden Eye

+PS1: TODO.

+I imagine it works great given it already works pretty well on Raspberry Pi 3, and Tinker has around twice the horsepower.

 # Starting emulationstation